omkarbhad/seattle-airbnb-data-analysis/README.md

 Data Various Data Preprocessing Techniques are used to Clean the Data.
 - Removal of NAs
 - Handling the Categorical data with Dummy Varibles
+- Normalising the Data with MinMaxScaler

 # Modeling
-I used Linear Regression for getting the Important Features from the Listings Dataset, beacause it is one of the most simple and powerful **Regression** Algorithm.
+I used **Linear Regression** for getting the Important Features from the Listings Dataset, beacause it is one of the most simple and powerful Regression Algorithm.

 # Visualization
 For this part, I used Seaborn and Matplotlib which are most popular visualisation libraries available.